 Since 2009, we've been collecting data on river and stream health among eight regions, statewide.
 These Watershed Health Status and Trends Regions are the Puget Sound, Coastal, Lower Columbia, Mid-Columbia, Upper Columbia, Snake, Northeastern Washington, and Unlisted regions.
 We have now been to each region at least twice and can describe some trends.

 We sample eight regions across the state on a rotating basis.
-During 2019, we will collect samples at 30 streams and rivers in the Unlisted Washington Status & Trends Region between July 1 and Oct.
-15. We first sampled this region in 2010, and we will return to some of the sites in 2019.
+During 2023, we plan to sample 50 streams and rivers in the Lower Columbia region between July 1 and Oct.
+15. We previously sampled this region in 2010 and 2014.